TheResearchLab/Learning-Javascript/Node-JS/Section-5/Notes.md

 - express automatically sets the content-type to text-html, can still setHeader but can also rely on default

 ------ Express JS Behind the scenes ----------

+------ Parsing Incoming Request ----------
+- use body-parser package to parse incoming data in one line.
+-

+------ Limiting Middleware Execution to POST Requests ----------
+- app.get & app.post to only handle get and post request

+------ Using Express Router ----------
+- app.get and post look for exact route matches so order doesn't matter unlike when you do use.

+------ Adding 404 ----------
+- response has method status to give status.
+Convienvce Method